HATlab-UVIC/UnityVR-MQP-demo/README.md

  Hatlab-demo project

-This project needs for long file names to be accepted to be run
+This project needs for long file names to be accepted to be run:
 ````
 git config --global core.longpaths true
 ````